fcarvalhopacheco/HOW2/4.nvim_lua/nvim_lua.md

     lsp.setup()
     ```
-    > Type :Mason to install whatever you like
+    > T.ype :Mason to install whatever you like

+3. If you press `gl` on a line with errors (or warnings) a popup window will
+show up, it will tell you every "diagnostic" on that line.

 ### [`harpoon`](https://github.com/ThePrimeagen/harpoon)